romoloman/OCSInventory-Agent-Rework/README.md

 To install the agent in non-interactive mode, you have to run the linux `install.sh` script with a set of launch arguments to allow to set all configuration options as you can do in interactive mode.
 This is a list of all available `install.sh` script arguments:

-- -h : set host url of the OCS Inventory NG server
+- -l : set link of the OCS Inventory NG server
 - -u : set username
 - -p : set password
 - -v : set level of the log